daveschafer/IOT-HS18/Adafruit.IO/README.md

 # Adafruit.IO

-This SUbsection describes how to work with adafruit.
+This Subsection describes how to work with Adafruit.IO.
 You will find some code samples in Python and in C here.

 ## What is Adafruit.IO?